rigovides/multiclass-logistic-regression/README.md

 ### Further work

-This code can be modularized and generalized to create a fully adaptable classifier for any number of K classes, and X, y training set.
+This code can be modularized and generalized to create a fully adaptable classifier for any number of K classes, and X, y training sets like https://github.com/scikit-learn-contrib/lightning, etc. Although this implementation´s main objective was merely for academic purposes.